artefactual/atom-docs/admin-manual/installation/ubuntu.rst

 .. warning::

-   Plase make sure that you are using an empty database!
+   Please make sure that you are using an empty database!
 Don't reuse an old database unless it's empty.
 You can always drop it by using the :command:`DROP DATABASE` command and then create it again.